 Unless your toddler is fully and completely potty-trained, you will need to dress them in swim diapers.
 Regular diapers can’t be worn in the pool, they will expand like crazy, get really heavy, and will leak.
 You need swim diapers and be sure to pack extras just in case!
 There's reusable, eco-friendly, and traditional swim diaper options readily available at any major store or on Amazon.
 Here's a few that have great reviews and available at the click of a button.

-Appropriate swimwear is another essential item you’ll need to bring.
-Whether you pack it along and change or have your child wear it there, choose something practical.
+Appropriate swimwear is another essential item you’ll need to remember when packing for swim lessons.
+Whether you pack it along and change or have your child wear it there, choose something practical and well fitting.
 In other words, no dangling designs like those mermaid tails.
 Keep the swimwear simple without frills and in a one-piece style for girls.
 For boys, it’s easier to find something basic.
 But for both boys and girls, it helps to have them choose from a selection of pre-approved-by-you swimsuits to help get them excited about learning to swim, especially if they’re scared.
+Double check that the swimsuit is not too big or too small, as both can be very distracting for your young swimmer.
 Also, consider if you're lessons will be outdoors.
 If so, it'll save you added sunscreen agony if you purchase something with sleeves.

 4. WATERPROOF SUNSCREEN

 Even on a cloudy day, the sun’s harmful UVA and UVB rays can penetrate that tender toddler skin.
-Keep it safe by using a quality sunscreen.
+Keep it safe by packing your toddler swim bag with a quality sunscreen.
 The creams and lotions are safest because there’s no risk of inhaling the chemicals as there is with the sprays.

 A formula that is SPF 50 and waterproof is the best protection, however, be sure to reapply it every 60 to 80 minutes to protect your child’s skin.
 Additionally, you should aim to apply it about 20 minutes before you head out in the sun so it has time to penetrate the skin for proper protection.

-Chlorine stings the eyes, and if you want to help keep your child from wailing at the pool, goggles are the answer.
+Chlorine stings the eyes, and if you want to help keep your child from wailing at the pool, goggles are the answer when packing for swim lessons.
 Do yourself a favor and test them out before going to the pool.
 Make sure you’ve sized them comfortably for your child to wear and things will go so much more smoothly than if you’re trying to do it poolside.
 Here's a few we've researched that will do the trick for your little this summer.

 That summer sun is no joke, and even in the water, your toddler will need plenty of water to stay hydrated.
-Pack a water bottle with cold water and make sure your little one drinks from it during breaks.
+When packing for swim lessons a water bottle with cold water is essential to make sure your little one stays thirst-free and happy.
 Any water bottle will do, but these are our favorites for keeping water cold, being compact and easy to transport, leak proof, and BPA Free.